roselyu365/StylisticSuno/README.md

 SonicPalette is an intelligent prompt generator that transforms natural language descriptions into comprehensive, music-theory-informed prompts for Suno AI music generation.
 Simply describe the vibe you want, and get a complete composition blueprint with style, instruments, tempo, mood, chord progressions, and reference tracks.

+view the songs I made with SonicPalette: https://suno.com/@roselyu9  ---super satisfied with the "Porcelain Heart"

 ## ✨ Features

 ### 🎯 Target Users